Matrices Totally Positive Relative to a Tree, II: Supporting Facts and Proofs

-\begin{theorem} Let $T$ be a general tree.
-Suppose that $A$ is T-TP, with $\det A>0$ and that all the submatrices of $A$ associated with the deletion of pendant vertices are P-matrices.
-Then, the smallest eigenvalue of $A$ is real, has multiplicity one and has an eigenvector signed according to $T$. \end{theorem}
+\end{proof} It is important to point out that, via permutation similarity, the labelling of the tree, per se, is not important.
+If the conjecture were correct for one labelling of a given tree, it would be correct for another.
+Indeed, it is an easy exercise to see that if a path is labelled in some other way than consecutively, a T-TP matrix still has the ``last'' eigenvector signed according to the alternatively labelled path.

+Once the next three lemmata are proven, Theorem \ref{theo1} follows.
+In the first lemma we prove the statement of the theorem for any two pendent vertices.
+If the tree is not a path, then it has at least 3 pendent vertices.
+Then we prove the statement of the theorem assuming $i$ is pendent and $j$ is any vertex, and in the last lemma we prove the the statement of the theorem without assuming $i$ and $j$ are pendent vertices.

-\begin{proof} Let us prove the result by induction on the number of vertices $n$, $n\ge 2$, of the tree $T$.
-The cases $2\le n\le 4$ were proven in \cite{JCB}, so let us assume that the result hods for $2\le n< N$, let us going to prove that the result also holds for $n=N$.
+We are going to prove these lemmata by induction on the number of vertices $n$, $n\ge 2$, of the tree $T$.
+The cases $2\le n\le 4$ were proven in \cite{JCB}, so we will assume $n\ge 4$ and that $T$ is not a path (in which case the claim is inmediate).
+Recall that $\sigma$ is signed according to $T$.
+Then, we need to prove